 The Bare Bones Bullet Journal Daily Spread

 In the beginning, I did precisely what Ryder Carroll suggested when he introduced the bullet journal to the world.
 I did black ink, square bullets, simple dates, and simple migrations.
-The essentials of a daily spread are simple: you just need the date and all tasks or appointments for the day.
+The essentials of a daily spread are simple: you just need the date and all tasks or appointments for the day, like a daily timeline.
 You can add notes or ideas throughout the day as well.
 No more forgotten ideas!

 You’ll Get Better as You Go